Skip to Main Content

 • The tax collector fee to set up each customer for a test is $6.25

-• This fee is collected before the test begins and is charged only one time per office visit
+• This fee is collected before the test begins and is charged only once per office visit

 • The State of Florida charges $10.00 per test